MapNetNZ/mapnetnz.github.io/_pages/contact.md

 # Contact us

-In the first instance, contact the MapNet organisers via email at [the MapNet organisers](mailto:foo@bar.com).
+You can email the MapNet 2018 organisers at [mapnet2018@otago.ac.nz](mailto:mapnet2018@otago.ac.nz).
+This is the preferred method of contact.

-You can also contact one of the organisers directly:
+If necessary, you can also contact one of the organisers directly:
 - [Shannon Clark](mailto:Shannon.Clarke@agresearch.co.nz)
 - [Rob Elshire](mailto:Rob@elshiregroup.co.nz)
 - [Tony Merriman](mailto:tony.merriman@otago.ac.nz)